 Treatment Options for genital TB

 Couples who are looking forward to pregnancy and trying for more than 6 months with no positive results are advised to go through Genital TB test.
-Also, get to know trying to conceive tips to fasten your process of conceving.
+Also, get to know to try to conceive tips to fasten your process of conceiving.

 SOURCES AND REFERENCES:

 - ^ Tuberculosis | Wikipedia En.wikipedia.org, 15 July 2019

 - ^ Pulmonary Tuberculosis: Diagnosis and Treatment | NCBI Ncbi.nlm.nih.gov, 15 July 2019

 - ^ Genital Tuberculosis in Females | NCBI Ncbi.nlm.nih.gov, 15 July 2019

 - ^ How a Hidden TB Infection Caused One Womans Infertility Livescience.com, 15 July 2019